Enamul Karim Nirjhar: Film

-Nirjhar's second film, Nomuna (2009), was a dystopian social satire about political turmoil.
-Apart from directing, he also wrote the story, script, and songs for the film.
-The eight-song soundtrack was released in September 2009, but the Bangladesh Film Censor Board refused to issue the film a censor certificate.
+Nirjhar's second film, Nomuna (2009), is a dystopian socio-political satire centered on political turmoil.
+In addition to directing, he wrote the story, script, and songs for the film.
+The eight-song soundtrack was released in September 2009, but the Bangladesh Film Censor Board refused to issue a censor certificate. for the film, despite it being produced with a government grant.

-As the founder of 9 STEPS currently he is trying to develop a self-dependent group of creative, technical, commercial professionals who will contribute to future film and media industry with a collective vision.
-In the process he is proceeding with multiple film projects with a young generation of film enthusiasts.
+As the founder of 9 STEPS, Nirjhar is currently working to develop a self-sufficient group of creative, technical, and commercial professionals who can contribute to the future of the film and media industry with a collective vision.
+He is involved in multiple film projects with a new generation of film enthusiasts and is currently producing a series of nine films as a part of his Noy Bochorer Boro project to ensure that young talent is not overshadowed by the influence of capitalism.